chenshunpeng/SAGE/README.md

 torchvision==0.16.0
 xformers==0.0.22
 ```
 > **Note — reproducibility:** Feature extraction and retrieval are sensitive to minor numerical differences across versions of libraries like `faiss-gpu`, `torch`, and `numpy`.
-Please use the exact versions in [requirements.txt](https://github.com/chenshunpeng/SAGE/blob/main/requirements.txt) to match our paper's results.
+Please use the exact versions in [requirements.txt](https://github.com/chenshunpeng/SAGE/blob/main/requirements.txt).

 ## Test